Yes, Bottled Water Expires—Here’s Why It Matters

 Luckily, you've got a pretty long window before it's no longer safe to drink.

-You probably always have some water bottles on hand, and now, as the COVID-19 quarantine continues with no end in sight, many people are stocking up on big packs of bottled water during the beginning of COVID-19 to make sure that they don’t run out.
+You probably always have some water bottles on hand—maybe you even stocked up on big packs of bottled water during the beginning of COVID-19 to make sure you didn’t run out.
 But it turns out that bottled water actually won’t last forever.
 When’s the last time you checked the expiration date on your bottled water?
-Plus, here are our tips for stocking up smart—whether or not there’s a global crisis.

 That’s right!
 Bottled water DOES expire.
-And while the reason why meat or dairy products have a sell-by date is pretty self-explanatory, you might be surprised that bottled water comes with a time stamp, too.
+While the reason dairy products or eggs have a sell-by date is pretty self-explanatory, you might be surprised that bottled water comes with a time stamp, too.
 And it’s an expiration you shouldn’t ignore.

 So how do those expiration dates keep you safe from this?
 “Many bottled water companies print a standard two-year expiration date,” Mercree says, but admits that this is a rather arbitrary number.
 There’s no precise way to predict exactly when the water in the bottle is no longer good to drink, but “it stands to reason that the longer the bottle has been in circulation, the more likely it was exposed to heat or has started to generally degrade,” Mercree says, hence the “standard” two years.